Rutgers Overseas Semester Experience (ROSE)

 What deposits are required for me to participate in ROSE? +

-The first deposit is a $500 program fee deposit to secure your spot in the ROSE program.
+The deposit includes a $5,500 program fee deposit to secure your spot in the ROSE program.

 Are the required deposits refundable? +

-Will students still need an F-1 visa to attend the ROSE program? +
+Will students still need an F-1 Visa to attend the ROSE program? +

 Will I be required to purchase health insurance?
 If so, will Rutgers provide insurance guidelines for all students? +